10 ways to keep your hot dog cool

-- Never leave your dog in the car in warm weather – even for a few minutes.
+1. Never leave your dog in the car in warm weather – even for a few minutes.
 The temperature inside a car can be double the outside temperature, so opening a window simply isn’t enough to keep the car cool.
 (The same applies to conservatories and caravans.)
-Take your dog with you.
+Take your dog with you

-- When thirsty, dogs will drink anything they can find (the sweet taste of anti-freeze, for example, might appeal on a scorching hot day).
+2. When thirsty, dogs will drink anything they can find (the sweet taste of anti-freeze, for example, might appeal on a scorching hot day).
 Keep a close eye on your pooch when he’s outside, and make sure he has a constant supply of fresh, cool, clean water.
 Try a water fountain or a cooling bowl.
-Look out for excessive panting or labored breathing as this could mean they’re overheated.
+Look out for excessive panting or laboured breathing as this could mean they’re overheated.

-- Look after their paws.
+4. Look after their paws.
 Have you ever been unable to walk barefoot on a beach because you can’t stand the heat?
 Your pooch doesn’t have shoes for protection, so make sure you do the above along with checking their paws regularly for damage.
 After walks you could place wet towels on their pads to soothe them.
 You could also try doggy boots!

-- Help your dog to stay cool by keeping them groomed and clipped properly and regularly (especially long-haired breeds.)
+6. Help your dog to stay cool by keeping them groomed and clipped properly and regularly (especially long-haired breeds.)
 Prevent their coat from becoming matted with regular brushing, or make an appointment with a professional grooming service.
-Shaving could be an option; however, not all dogs should be shaved.
 Long, thick coats can help some dogs in both cold and hot weather and removing this natural insulation could cause overheating.
 Check with a vet or a professional groomer before you make any rash decisions.

-- Hose them down!
+10. Hose them down!
 Most dogs could usually benefit from a good wash, we know Scooby does!
-Spritzing them with water after a walk or letting them leap through the sprinklers or hose pipe will get them smelling fresh and cool as a cucumber, turning on the sprinklers will have the same effect.
+Spritzing them with water after a walk or letting them leap through the sprinklers or hose pipe will get them smelling fresh and cool as a cucumber.

 We’d love to hear how you keep your dogs cool when temperatures rise.
 Do you have any doggy ice pop recipes you’d like to share?
 Or is there something you do that we’ve missed?
 Check out the comments below from our pet pals for even more top advice…